Skip to main content

 What Is Auto-Close?

 Auto-close is the layer that decides when to exit.
 In delta-neutral strategies you’re hedged and in theory you’re safe.
 But things break.
 When danger crosses a threshold, we close both legs.
 No debate.
 We live to trade another day.
 The alternative is liquidation.
 We treat that as unacceptable.
-What we have: a dedicated background worker that runs every 5 seconds.
-Each cycle executes a priority-ordered checklist.
-The first check that says “close” wins.
-Cascade velocity detection answers “will I be liquidated in less than 5 minutes?”
-We care about speed toward danger, not just distance.
-Liquidation proximity is the static fallback: within 5% of liquidation price, we close.
-Delta drift and ADL detection catch when the exchange has changed your position without your knowledge.
-Funding rate inversion catches when the trade thesis has flipped.
-When we close, we retry, verify fills, and use atomic bundles for Solana legs so we never leave you half-closed.
-Below we spell out each trigger, why it exists, and how we make sure the close actually happens.
+We watch every open position continuously.
+When something looks wrong, we don’t wait for you to notice.
+We run through a checklist in order of priority, and the first item that says “close” wins.
+Below we explain each trigger, why it exists, and how we make sure the close actually goes through.

 How Auto-Close Works

-Every open position is monitored by a dedicated background worker running on a 5-second cycle.
+Every open position is monitored continuously.
 Each cycle runs a priority-ordered check pipeline.
 The first check that triggers a close wins.
 Pipeline order (highest priority first):

-1. Cascade velocity detection “Will I be liquidated in less than 5 minutes?”
+1. Cascade velocity detection “Will I be liquidated in the next few minutes?”

-2. Liquidation proximity “Am I within 5% of liquidation price?”
+2. Liquidation proximity “Am I too close to my liquidation price?”

 3. Delta drift / ADL detection “Did my position size change unexpectedly?”

-4. Funding rate inversion “Has funding been negative for 3+ hours?”
+4. Funding rate inversion “Has funding been working against me for hours?”

 The Problems That Trigger a Close (and How We Respond)